UwemEkong/PROSTATEx-2-Challenge-Data-Set-Organizer/README.md

 ## Description

 The purpose of this project is to organize the Training Cohort data set from the 2017 SPIE-AAPM Prostate MR Gleason Grade Group Challenge.
+The data sets from the challenge can be found [here](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges#23691656d4622c5ad5884bdb876d6d441994da38)

 ## Installation